Scott Buchholz: Political positions

-Buchholz is a member of the Centre-Right faction of the Liberal Party.
+Buchholz is a member of the National Right faction of the Liberal Party, after previously being aligned with the Centre-Right faction during the Morrison government years.

 In 2010, Buchholz stated his support for a Liberal–National party merger at federal level modelled on the Queensland LNP.
 In 2017 he opposed calls for the Queensland LNP to de-merger following a series of electoral losses, stating "if you've lost your last 10 games of football and you've lost them because during the week the players are eating KFC and the coach is rolling up to the game pissed [...] changing the colour of your jersey is not going to make a skerrick of difference".

 Buchholz has stated his opposition to same-sex marriage.
 After voting against a private member's bill on the subject in 2012, he stated "marriage is not an automatic action just because I or someone else had fallen in love.
 If that was the case, I am sure that the majority of society would be married several times over to many people, and think what would happen to those people who love their pets".
 In 2017, Buchholz's electorate voted in favour of same-sex marriage in the Australian Marriage Law Postal Survey.
 He subsequently voted in favour of the Marriage Amendment (Definition and Religious Freedoms) Act 2017 which legalised same-sex marriage in Australia, stating "my first responsibility is to represent the people of Wright and to take their views to the House of Representatives".

 Personal life

 Buchholz has one daughter with his former wife.
 According to The New Daily, as of 2019 he owned a family home in Boonah as well as investment properties in Blackwater and Dugandan.

-In February 2019, Buchholz publicly apologised for inappropriate behaviour towards a female Royal Australian Air Force (RAAF) officer while on a parliamentary exchange in Darwin in 2018.
+In February 2019, Buchholz publicly apologised for inappropriate behaviour towards a female Royal Australian Air Force officer while on a parliamentary exchange in Darwin in 2018.
 The Department of Defence did not release the details of the formal complaint made by the officer, but it was reported that Buchholz gave her an unwanted hug.